 PhD in E-Research and Technology Enhanced Learning

-This structured part-time Doctoral Programme in E-Research and Technology Enhanced Learning leads to a PhD.
+Join our part-time Doctoral Programme in E-Research and Technology Enhanced Learning to carry out your own research and achieve a PhD.
+(Undertaken over a minimum of four years).

 Who is this programme for?

-Details about some of our Alumni can be found on the Centre for Technology Enhanced Learning People webpages.
+Meet some of our Alumni on the Centre for Technology Enhanced Learning People webpages.

 What is Technology Enhanced Learning?

-The term 'technology enhanced learning' encompasses all uses of information and communications technologies in learning and teaching.
+‘Technology enhanced learning' (TEL) encompasses all uses of information and communications technologies in learning and teaching.
 It is also sometimes referred to as 'e-learning', 'online learning' and 'advanced learning technology'.
+Many other terms are used around the world to describe this quickly growing and highly impactful phenomenon.

 What is e-Research?

-The term 'e-Research' indicates an emerging field in which advanced technologies are applied to existing research methods and approaches.
-This Programme will examine some of the trends in this new field and will lead participants in the use of accessible technologies for carrying out research into technology enhanced learning.
+E-Research is an emerging field which involves applying advanced technologies to existing research methods and approaches.
+Our programme examines trends in this field and explores how to use technologies for research into technology enhanced learning.

-E-Research capabilities serve to advance and augment, rather than replace traditional research methodologies, but there is a growing dependence on e-Research capabilities.
-Improved access to knowledge and information will enable researchers to perform their research more creatively, efficiently and collaboratively across long distances and disseminate their research outcomes.
-Using e-Research, researchers can work seamlessly from desk-to-desk within and between organisations.
+E-Research aims to advance and augment rather than replace traditional research methodologies.
+Improving knowledge in this area helps researchers perform research more creatively, efficiently and collaboratively across long distances, and share their research outcomes.

-The second year residential dates for our 2021 intake are 29th March - 1st April 2022
+The second year residential dates for our 2025 intake are still to be confirmed

 The first year residential dates for our 2023 intake are 27th - 30th March 2023